vcb88/ros2-computer-use/README.md

+Software in this repository developed by Claude Computer Use model inside of docker container https://github.com/vcb88/computer-use-swdev based on https://github.com/anthropics/anthropic-quickstarts

 # ROS2 Web Integration Demo

 This project demonstrates the integration of ROS2 with a web interface using rosbridge and React.
 It includes a ROS2 node that publishes random data, a rosbridge server that enables WebSocket communication, and a React web client that displays the data in real-time.